 ●Drink an adequate amount of fluid throughout the day.
 This may help to minimize the risk of kidney stones.

 ●Maintain a moderate calcium intake (about 1000 mg/day) (table 1 and table 2).
 Lower calcium intake will stimulate more parathyroid hormone (PTH) secretion while higher calcium intake may worsen high calcium levels.
 (See "Patient information: Calcium and vitamin D for bone health (Beyond the Basics)".)

-●Consume a moderate amount of vitamin D (400 to 600 int. units daily) (table 3).
+●Consume a moderate amount of vitamin D (400 to 600 international units daily) (table 3).
 Vitamin D deficiency can stimulate PTH secretion and bone resorption and should be avoided.
 (See "Patient information: Vitamin D deficiency (Beyond the Basics)".)

 Treat bone loss — Medications that inhibit bone resorption may be prescribed if you have evidence of decreased bone density (osteopenia or osteoporosis).
-These medications can protect the bones from the bone thinning effects of excess parathyroid hormone but will not normalize the calcium levels in the blood.
+These medications can protect the bones from the bone thinning effects of excess PTH but will not normalize the calcium levels in the blood.

 A full discussion of treatments for osteoporosis is available separately.
 (See "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)".)

-Trials are currently ongoing to evaluate the safety and efficacy of drugs that decrease parathyroid hormone levels; this could reverse all the effects of hyperparathyroidism, including elevations in serum calcium levels.
+Trials are currently ongoing to evaluate the safety and efficacy of drugs that decrease PTH levels; this could reverse all the effects of hyperparathyroidism, including elevations in serum calcium levels.

 It is also recommended if the person is less than 50 years old or if periodic follow-up would be difficult (eg, if a person lived a great distance from a healthcare provider or travels to places where it is difficult to find medical care).